-Security screening at airports has been common practice for many years, but has recently undergone significant changes.
+Security screening at airports has been common practice for many years but has recently undergone significant changes.
+This includes the introduction of enhanced X-ray technology for the screening of baggage and body scanners for domestic travel.

-These low output X-ray whole-body scanners or millimetre wave scanners provide alternatives to the traditional pat-down method of body searching and extend the detection capabilities of existing technologies.
-The machines are designed to detect weapons, explosives and other prohibited items concealed under clothing.
-Some of these technologies can also detect explosives that can be carried by passengers onto civil aircraft in a liquid, aerosol or gel form.
+Body scanners are designed to detect weapons, explosives and other prohibited items concealed under clothing.
+Some of these technologies can also detect explosives that can be carried by passengers onto civil aircraft in a powder, liquid, aerosol or gel form.
 These technologies are already in use in Australia, the United States, Canada and Europe.

-These scanners do not pose a health risk to passengers or operators and there are no known safety concerns to people with active implantable medical devices, such as pacemakers, as the amount of energy released during the scanning process for body scanners are much lower than that emitted from mobile phones.
+Body scanners do not pose any known health risks to passengers or operators and there are no known safety concerns to people with active implantable medical devices, such as pacemakers.
+The amount of energy released during the scanning process for body scanners are much lower than that emitted from mobile phones.

 It is a government requirement that body scanners used for security screening in Australia use non-ionising technology.
 This means they do not emit ionising radiation such as X-rays.